 We are exhibiting a selection of images from photographer Chris Steele-Perkins’ The New Londoners project, a series documenting and celebrating London’s unique cultural richness.

 Chris started the project four years ago, with the aim of thinking about a different way to photograph migration.
 He wanted to explore the seismic shift in what it means to be British, which for so long has been synonymous for many with being ‘white British’.

 To do this, he photographed and interviewed 164 families (with their myriad meanings of family) from 187 countries that are now living in London.
-This series of photographs was taken in people’s homes to give consistency and a greater degree of intimacy, and is about families rather than individuals to give a greater sense of rootedness in London, which is not only his home, but also the most ethnically diverse city in the world.
+The photographs, taken in the subjects’ own homes, provide intimate snapshots of people from all over the world who have made London their home, transforming it into one of the most ethnically diverse cities in the world.

-The exhibition coincides with the launch of a new photobook of the series, which will be available to buy in our museum shop or online.
-We will be hosting the launch party for the book and a private view of the exhibition on Thursday 4 April.
+The exhibition coincides with the launch of a new photobook of the series, copies of which are available to buy in our museum shop.

 To find out more, visit The New Londoners website.